Atlantic Health Strategies

 Oklahoma Board of Behavioral Health Licensure: What Operators Need to Know — How AHS Runs Licensure Projects: Oklahoma in the Context of Virginia, Florida, and California

-Oklahoma sits between those two on timing, but the pattern is identical across all three states: staff at AHS submit clean files, and the condition of the file when it lands on the reviewer’s desk drives how quickly findings get cured.
+Florida AHCA and DCF run on a different rhythm.
+A Florida SUD residential license through DCF, paired with an AHCA health care clinic exemption analysis, is typically a 10 to 12 week effort for our team.
+Oklahoma sits between those two on timing, but the pattern is identical across all three states.
+Our staff at AHS submit clean files.
+The condition of the file when it lands on the reviewer’s desk drives how quickly findings get cured.

 The Oklahoma Application File: What We Actually Build

+A clean Oklahoma file for an ODMHSAS outpatient mental health certification or a SUD treatment certification runs roughly 500 pages by the time it is program-specific.
 That covers governance documents, a policy and procedure manual aligned to OAC 450, clinical job descriptions, a quality improvement plan, an incident reporting protocol, infection control, an emergency operations plan, and a program description tied to ASAM criteria where SUD services are involved.

 Across our Oklahoma engagements, roughly 70% of the recurring surveyor focus areas cluster in four buckets: documentation timeliness, treatment plan individualization, supervisory documentation for LADC candidates, and medication storage and reconciliation in residential settings.
 None of that should surprise anyone who has worked an ODMHSAS file.
 What surprises operators is how quickly a finding compounds when the policy on paper does not match what staff actually do.